aqiu384/p5r-walkthrough/src/ace-walkthrough.md

 ---
 #### Sat 7/2
 ##### Class
-* Finish reading "Speed Reading" (Read books 2 chapters at a time)
+* Finish reading "Speed Reader" (Read books 2 chapters at a time)
 ##### Daytime
 * Borrow "Zorro, the Outlaw" from library
 * Temperance Rank 8.1 (Auto) (Request "A Teacher Maid to Suffer" unlocked)